Best Consulting & Case Interview Books: What to Read in 2026

-Read 2-3 case interview books maximum, then shift to live practice.
-Case Interview Secrets by Victor Cheng is the best starting point — it explains how interviewers actually score candidates.
+If you are comparing consulting books in 2026, read 2-3 case interview books maximum, then shift to live practice.
+Case Interview Secrets by Victor Cheng is the best starting point because it explains how interviewers actually score candidates.
 Interview Math by Lewis Lin provides 60+ quantitative practice problems.
 Crack the Case System by David Ohrvall offers 40+ cases with 160 companion videos.
-Skip Case in Point as primary prep — its rigid 10+ framework system is what interviewers penalize.
+Skip Case in Point as primary prep - its rigid 10+ framework system is what interviewers penalize.
 Pair books with 20-30 hours of live practice for maximum ROI.

 Victor Cheng, a former McKinsey consultant and interviewer, explains the interview from the interviewer's side of the table.
 The book teaches hypothesis-driven approaches that top firms want rather than framework memorization, with specific examples of good vs. bad candidate responses (Source: Management Consulted review).